ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/tests_overview.md

 # Test Suites – Circuits & Proof System

-The *major* automated tests that exercise the arithmetic circuits, prover and verifier code.
-It is **not** an exhaustive list of every `#[test]` function.
-We focus on tests that validate correctness of the constraint systems, witness generation, proof production, and on-chain verifier skeletons.
+Below you will find some of the *main* automated tests covering the arithmetic circuits, prover, and verifier code.
+It is **not** an exhaustive list of every `#[test]` function, but a subset of those that validate correctness of the constraint systems, witness generation, proof production, and on-chain verifier skeletons.

-> To run any of the tests below use Cargo’s standard interface, e.g.:
+> To run any of the tests below, use Cargo’s standard interface, e.g.:
 > ```bash
 > cargo test -p opcode_tests jalr::test_jalr_op   # Example of single opcode test
 > ```